ashleyelaine/maps-ts/README.md

 ## Objectives

 - Explore how classes and interfaces can be utilized effectively in Typescript
-- Better understand design patters of Typescript to write more reusable code
+- Better understand design patterns of Typescript to write more reusable code

 ## Requirements

-1. Typescript:
-2. Node:
-3. Parcel:
+- Typescript
+- Node
+- Parcel
-4. Google Maps API
+- Google Maps API
-5. Faker
+- Faker

 ## Setup

+1. Download code or copy repo
+2. Run `parcel index.html` in the root folder